abocha/vocab-tool/README.md

 When both shapes appear in the same file, the inspector banner calls it out so you can review the grouping.
 Learners still receive the same scoring UX: set score, overall % score, and an explicit note if the `Pairs per Set` limit sampled a subset of the available pairs.

+- The optional `count` column is treated as frequency metadata (not a set size).
+Actual set size is derived from the parsed pairs; the “Pairs per Set” control caps how many are shown.
+- Diagnostics are summarised (counts by issue).
+Toggle “Show info notices” / “Show detailed warnings” in the inspector to reveal optional metadata notes and up to five representative sample rows per issue type.
+- Sampling is deterministic per dataset + set identifier, so a given `Pairs per Set` limit pulls the same subset until the data changes.

 ### Copying or Sampling Packs

 Use the included helper to copy CSVs from the corpus workspace and optionally keep only the first N rows for fast iteration: